 If you are interested in gaining a practical understanding of financial statement analysis, then read on.

-Valuation Tutor is a visual and interactive presentation of financial statement analysis and valuation.
-We call it Valuation Tutor because it focuses on one thing: understanding how companies create value, and, if you work though to the valuation models, on learning how to come up with a value for a company’s stock.
+and, if you work though to the valuation models, on learning how to come up with a value for a company’s stock.

 It is perfectly suited for individual self study.
 Learning with Valuation Tutor comes from accessing, analyzing, visualizing, and comparing companies using their financial statements and other relevant economic and financial data.
 The process is hands-on and takes an active learning approach: you learn by doing.
 You look at actual statements and interpret and extract information from them, compare actual companies, and earn to make your own judgments.
 Our blog pieces show you interesting applications as well as highlight features of the software.